Akuli/porcupine/docs/actions.rst

 attribute works.
 Actions are usually added in the ``setup()`` function of a plugin, but adding more actions later works as well.

+The *tabtypes* argument of the below functions is used to enable and disable the action automatically so that it's enabled only when the current tab is of a specific type.
+It should contain :class:`~porcupine.tabs.Tab` subclasses or ``None`` to enable the action when there are no tabs.

 .. autofunction:: add_command
 .. autofunction:: add_yesno
 .. autofunction:: add_choice

-The above functions take these optional keyword-only arguments as ``**kwargs``:

-..
-TODO: the way these are documented sucks

-*filetype_names: List[str]*
-    Enable and disable the action automatically so that it's enabled only when a file of a specific type is being edited.
-For example, ``filetype_names=['Python']`` is useful for a Python-specific action.

-    This should be a list or set of :attr:`~porcupine.filetypes.somefiletype.name` attributes of
-    :ref:`filetype objects <filetype-objects>`.
-The action is disabled if the current tab is not a :class:`~porcupine.tabs.FileTab`.

-*tabtypes: List[Type[porcupine.tabs.Tab]]*
-    Enable and disable the action automatically so that it's enabled only when the current tab is of a specific type.

-    If given, this should be a listor set of :class:`~porcupine.tabs.Tab` subclasses, or ``None`` to also enable the action when there are no tabs.

-Using *filetype_names* and *tabtypes* in the same function call doesn't work.

 Other Functions